 Dartington Hall, Dartington - 60 minutes

 A truly wonderful landscape garden most of which has been created in the last 100 years.
-A woodland garden with rhododendrons, azaleas, magnolias have been planted round a series of clever terraces on the steep hill side.
+A woodland garden with rhododendrons, azaleas, magnolias have been planted around a series of clever terraces on the steep hill side.
 There are magnificent trees, a Japanese garden and a series of woodland glades.

 Killerton House, Broadclyst - 55 minutes

 Located in the fine 18th century house known for its large costume collection, this delightful hillside garden and estate offers stunning parkland all year round.
-The garden sits on a south facing slope with far reaching views towards Dartmoor and the Exe Estuary.
+The garden sits on a south facing slope with views towards Dartmoor and the Exe Estuary.
 It features a vast array of interest throughout the seasons including magnificent rhododendrons and magnolias, stunning herbaceous boarders and a collection of rare trees.

 RHS Rosemoor Gardens - 60 minutes

-An enchanting 65 acre garden, Rosemoor is a garden of intoxicating beauty, meticulously crafted and planted, retaining the essence of rural North Devon within a dramatic backdrop of steep wooded valley sides.
+An enchanting 65-acre garden, Rosemoor is a garden of intoxicating beauty, meticulously crafted and planted, retaining the essence of rural North Devon within a dramatic backdrop of steep wooded valley sides.